albertito/gofer/README.md

 ## Status

-Gofer is under active development, so breaking changes are expected.
+Gofer is under active development, and breaking changes are expected.
 It is fully functional and being used to serve some small websites.
-Performance for serving static files is comparable with a default nginx configuration.

 ## Install